-- Understand basic statistical information and concepts - Understand the language of statistics and be able to apply health statistics to the practice of midwifery
+- Understand basic statistical information and concepts - Understand the language of statistics and be able to apply health statistics to the practice of midwifery - Relate the principles of research, evidenced-based practice, critical interpretation of professional literature, and the interpretation of vital statistics and research findings

 Read statistics texts and articles.
-No fewer than 30 hours of readings and 15 hours of assignments are expected for this module.
+No fewer than 30 hours of readings and 15 hours of assignments are expected for this course.